// feature · benchmark

 Learn from every rejection on the platform, not just your own.

 Your tracker shows your history.
-Shared insights show everyone's.
+Shared insights show the pool's.
 Every opt-in user contributes anonymized outcome data (no resume text, no names, no companies).
-Once the pool has enough data for a role category, you see patterns.
-"For senior frontend roles, resumes missing TypeScript have a 67% lower interview invite rate."
-Real numbers, real corroboration.
+Once the pool has enough data for a role category, you see patterns specific to it.
+Tips grounded in real opt-in outcomes for your role + level slice, sharpened as the pool grows.

 In · Anonymized pool